Safety and familiarity override growth because your nervous system prioritizes what feels predictable over what might improve your life.

 Here are a few supportive reframes:

-Growth Feels Unsafe Before It Feels Normal
+Why Growth Feels Uncomfortable Before It Feels Natural

 The discomfort of change doesn’t mean something is wrong.
 It often means you’re stretching beyond familiar territory.